-- A. Yes, it is fair, as long as the accommodation for the student with a disability does not fundamentally alter the nature of the curriculum.
+A. Yes, it is fair, if the accommodation for the student with a disability does not fundamentally alter the nature of the curriculum.
 The accommodation should be viewed as leveling the playing field for the student with a disability and not as a means to disadvantage the able-bodied students.

-- A. No, it is not required that you rewrite an exam.
-Accommodations are usually provided by adjusting the way in which the student takes your exam.
+A. No, it is not required that you rewrite an exam.
+Testing accommodations are usually provided by adjusting the way in which the student takes your exam.

-- A. The student will provide a Faculty Notification Letter to you verifying eligibility for accommodations.
+A. The student will provide a Faculty Notification Letter to you verifying eligibility for accommodations.
 This letter will list all approved accommodations including "Alternative Testing."
-In addition, prior to each exam, the student will provide you with a Test Accommodation Form (TAF).
-You complete the faculty section to describe test conditions, the student completes the student section and returns the completed form to DRS.
+In addition, prior to each exam, you and will complete an electronic form providing the information about the testing requirements.
 Our staff will implement all accommodations and administer the exam per your instructions.

 A. Faculty members frequently contact us regarding a concern they may have about a student whom they feel might have a disability.
 Talk with the student about your concerns regarding his or her performance.